 Short stories by Tananarive Due

 NANARIVE DUE (tah-nah-nah-REEVE doo) is an award-winning author who teaches Black Horror and Afrofuturism at UCLA.
 She is an executive producer on Shudder's groundbreaking documentary Horror Noire: A History of Black Horror.
 She and her husband/collaborator Steven Barnes wrote "A Small Town" for Season 2 of "The Twilight Zone" on CBS All Access.
 A leading voice in black speculative fiction for more than 20 years, Due has won an American Book Award, an NAACP Image Award, and a British Fantasy Award, and her writing has been included in best-of-the-year anthologies.
 Her books include Ghost Summer: Stories, My Soul to Keep, and The Good House.
-She and her late mother, civil rights activist Patricia Stephens Due, co-authored Freedom in the Family: a Mother-Daughter Memoir of the Fight for Civil Rights.
+She and her late mother, civil rights activist Patricia Stephens Due, co-authored F_reedom in the Family: a Mother-Daughter Memoir of the Fight for Civil Rights_.
 She is married to author Steven Barnes, with whom she collaborates on screenplays.
 They live with their son, Jason, and two cats.

 Listing 3 stories.